xuxiang32/xy-cli/README.md

 ```

 # Usage
-Open your terminal and type `xy-cli` or `xy-cli -h` , you'll see the help infomation below:
+Open your terminal and type `xy` or `xy -h` , you'll see the help infomation below:
 ```
   Usage: xy-cli <command>